 A Work-Flow Management System, combined with a Personnel Training System can be used to log, track, analyze, and report on activity so that you can make improvements based on past experience, thereby allowing you to optimize the skill-set of your staff and the duration of projects and real-time activities.
-This savings and improved morale will result in reduced costs, a happier staff that will be reflected to clients and co-workers, better retention, and a client base that receives excellent attention.
+These savings and improved morale will result in reduced costs, a happier staff that will be reflected to clients and co-workers, better retention, and a client base that receives excellent attention.
 Those clients will become better references and would be more likely to recommend your services to other people in their field.
+This tool is a valuable aid to your Project Management Office (PMO).